k2d222/OpenSpaceGuide/README.md

 ---

 This repo contains a script for piloting an [OpenSpace](https://github.com/OpenSpace/OpenSpace/) instance with OpenAI's GPT4 and Whisper.

+See the poster presented at IEEE Vis 2024 — [poster.pdf](poster.pdf)

 More details about this project on OSF — [https://osf.io/jcgzt/](https://osf.io/jcgzt/)

 ## Instructions